StevenWeir038/Scientia-Geographia-Quiz/TESTING.md

 This became an issue at approximately 465px and was overcome by:
 - hiding the header and footer elements when the quiz was in progress and reducing the margin of the `quiz-info-top` section.
 - changing text in `question-number` element from Question to Q.
-- adding a media query to hide the paragraph element on the header on resolution below 768 pixels.
+- adding a media query to hide the paragraph element on the header on resolutions below 768 pixels.

 ### Score tracker
 **Issue 1**

 **The score tracker feature gives immediate feedback during the quiz.**

-The user could initially see if their answer was incorrect providing an opportunity to change their selection.
+The user could initially see if their answer was incorrect, providing an opportunity to change their selection.
 To prevent such dishonesty the score tracker updated only when moving onto the next question.
 In the code, this was achieved by calling `trackerUpdate()` only from the `nextQuestion()` function.
+This solution works as there is no previous question functionality.

 **Issue 2**